If you want to save money on your working holiday, you’ll have to plan ahead. Here are 3 ways to slash your travel expenses ahead of time.

 No Foreign Transaction Fees is critical.
 We don’t want those.

 Paying rent always sucks, but when you’re on a backpacker budget, it hurts even more.
-If you’re determined to save money on your working holiday, it is CRUCIAL that you do whatever it takes your accommodation costs.
+If you’re determined to save money on your working holiday, it is CRUCIAL that you do whatever it takes to cut down your accommodation costs as much as possible.